GuidoJeuken-6512/lambda/README.md

 - Reads various heat pump sensors (temperatures, states, energy consumption, etc.)
 - Control of target temperature for hot water and heating circuits via `climate` entities
 - Dynamic adaptation of sensors and entities based on firmware version and configured number of heat pumps, boilers, and heating circuits
+- Room thermostat control: Use external temperature sensors for each heating circuit
 - Configurable update interval
 - Configuration via the Home Assistant UI (Integrations)